LATEST POSTS

 Visualising Urban Nature at Climate Action Week 2025

 When is a tree not just a tree? and a drain not just a drain?
 When it’s a rain garden!
 Thanks to everyone who joined our Climate Action Week workshop on visualising urban ecologies.
-Climate Action comes in many different forms- the way we visualise nature in cities shapes how we see our role in
+Climate Action comes in many different forms- the way we visualise nature in cities shapes how we see our role in caring for the urban environment, especially at this time of climate-driven environmental change, our engagement with urban ecologies is crucial.

 • Lightning Talks: Creative Solutions for Sustainable Futures with UTS Visualisation Institute